jasonaaronwilson/omni-c/README.md

 with other goals.
 Especially important are C expressions - we deviate somewhat more at namespace level constructs like typedef.

-The full syntax with examples will be provided in another file.
+The full syntax with examples will be provided in another file but a motivating example is shown below.

 ### Samples